ma7mod/polaris-react/src/components/AppProvider/README.md

 ### With i18n object

-With an `i18n` object, the app provider component will override default English translations.
+With an `i18n` object, the app provider component will provide these translations to polaris component.
+For usage see [using i18n](/components/structure/app-provider#using-translations)

 ```jsx
 <AppProvider